Zoodles Aren’t Just for Kids

 - 2 tablespoons firmly packed light brown sugar

-- 1/2 teaspoon chilli powder (ground red serrano chile), or to taste
+- 1/2 teaspoon low FODMAP chilli powder, ground red serrano chile, or cayenne to taste

 Zoodles & Tofu:

 - 14 ounces (400 g) firm or extra-firm tofu

 - 2 medium carrots, scrubbed or peeled, stem end removed